qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

    |                    ----------------- borrow later used here
 ```

-Because that a mutation can invalidate the memory layout that interior pointer depends on, mutable borrow exclusiveness is still important for memory safety in single-threaded case.
+A **mutation can invalidate the memory layout that interior pointer points to**, mutable borrow exclusiveness is still important for memory safety in single-threaded case.

 ### Interior pointer in other languages